Simple Mail Transfer Protocol: Protocol overview

 Besides the intermediate reply for DATA, each server's reply can be either positive (2xx reply codes) or negative.
 Negative replies can be permanent (5xx codes) or transient (4xx codes).
 A reject is a permanent failure and the client should send a bounce message to the server it received it from.
 A drop is a positive response followed by message discard rather than delivery.

 The initiating host, the SMTP client, can be either an end-user's email client, functionally identified as a mail user agent (MUA), or a relay server's mail transfer agent (MTA), that is an SMTP server acting as an SMTP client, in the relevant session, in order to relay mail.
 Fully capable SMTP servers maintain queues of messages for retrying message transmissions that resulted in transient failures.

 A MUA knows the outgoing mail SMTP server from its configuration.
 A relay server typically determines which server to connect to by looking up the MX (Mail eXchange) DNS resource record for each recipient's domain name.
 If no MX record is found, a conformant relaying server (not all are) instead looks up the A record.
 Relay servers can also be configured to use a smart host.
-A relay server initiates a TCP connection to the server on the "well-known port" for SMTP: port 25, or for connecting to an MSA, port 587.
+A relay server initiates a TCP connection to the server on the "well-known port" for SMTP: port 25, or for connecting to an MSA, port 465 or 587.
 The main difference between an MTA and an MSA is that connecting to an MSA requires SMTP Authentication.

 SMTP vs mail retrieval

 SMTP is a delivery protocol only.
 In normal use, mail is "pushed" to a destination mail server (or next-hop mail server) as it arrives.
 Mail is routed based on the destination server, not the individual user(s) to which it is addressed.
-Other protocols, such as the Post Office Protocol (POP) and the Internet Message Access Protocol (IMAP) are specifically designed for use by individual users retrieving messages and managing mail boxes.
+Other protocols, such as the Post Office Protocol (POP) and the Internet Message Access Protocol (IMAP) are specifically designed for use by individual users retrieving messages and managing mailboxes.
 To permit an intermittently-connected mail server to pull messages from a remote server on demand, SMTP has a feature to initiate mail queue processing on a remote server (see Remote Message Queue Starting below).
 POP and IMAP are unsuitable protocols for relaying mail by intermittently-connected machines; they are designed to operate after final delivery, when information critical to the correct operation of mail relay (the "mail envelope") has been removed.